-"It is always the right time to do what is right." --Martin Luther King, Jr.
+"The time is always right to do right." --Martin Luther King, Jr.

-There is a new movement in Boston to bring the legacy of Martin Luther King, Jr. back into discussions of what we want for our society today.
+There is a new movement in Boston to bring the legacy of Martin Luther King, Jr. and Coretta Scott King back into discussions of what we want for our society today.
 Fifty years after his work, his words ring true more than ever.

-MLK Boston is a new non-profit working closely with the City of Boston to bring a world-class MLK Memorial to Boston, and to sponsor local events and discussions to bring his words to life.
-With all that is going on in our nation today, we need the wisdom of Dr. King right now.
-It is time again to read his speeches and writings about racial equality, immigrant rights, war, economic fairness, and many other issues about social justice.
+MLK Boston is a new non-profit working closely with the City of Boston to bring a world-class permanent installation commemorating Dr. Martin Luther King, Jr.’s and Coretta Scott King’s legacy to Boston, and to sponsor local events and discussions to bring their words to life.
+With all that is going on in our nation today, we need the wisdom of the Kings right now.
+It is time again to revisit the work of Coretta Scott King and read Dr. King’s speeches and writings about racial equality, immigrant rights, war, economic fairness, and many other issues about social justice.

-The new memorial will be designed to inspire visitors with Dr. King's words, and will challenge visitors to think about what MLK would be speaking about today, and what are the responsibilities of each of us to continue his work.
+The new memorial will be designed to inspire visitors with the Kings’ words, and will challenge visitors to think about what they would be speaking about today, and what are the responsibilities of each of us to continue their work.
 This will be an "open source" project with dozens of opportunities for people to get involved.